Phaedrus (dialogue): The soul (245c–249d)

 What is outside of heaven, says Socrates, is quite difficult to describe, lacking color, shape, or solidity, as it is the subject of all true knowledge, visible only to intelligence.
 The gods delight in these things and are nourished.
 Feeling wonderful, they are taken around until they make a complete circle.
 On the way they are able to see Justice, Self-control, Knowledge, and other things as they are in themselves, unchanging.
 When they have seen all things and feasted on them, coming all the way around, they sink back down inside heaven.

 The immortal souls that follow the gods most closely are able to just barely raise their chariots up to the rim and look out on reality.
 They see some things and miss others, having to deal with their horses; they rise and fall at varying times.
 Other souls, while straining to keep up, are unable to rise, and in noisy, sweaty discord they leave uninitiated, not having seen reality.
 Where they go after is then dependent on their own opinions, rather than the truth.
 Any soul that catches sight of any true thing is granted another circuit where it can see more; eventually, all souls fall back to earth.
-Those that have been initiated are put into varying human incarnations, depending on how much they have seen; those made into philosophers have seen the most, while kings, statesmen, doctors, prophets, poets, manual laborers, sophists, and tyrants follow respectively.
+Those that have been initiated are put into varying human incarnations, depending on how much they have seen; those made into philosophers and artists have seen the most, while kings, statesmen, doctors, prophets, poets, manual laborers, sophists, and tyrants follow respectively.

 Souls then begin cycles of reincarnation.
 It generally takes 10,000 years for a soul to grow its wings and return to where it came, but philosophers, after having chosen such a life three times in a row, grow their wings and return after only 3,000 years.
 This is because they have seen the most and always keep its memory as close as possible, and philosophers maintain the highest level of initiation.
 They ignore human concerns and are drawn towards the divine.
 While ordinary people rebuke them for this, they are unaware that the lover of wisdom is possessed by a god.
 This is the fourth sort of madness, that of love.